 The Federal Pell Grant Program provides federal aid to eligible students.
-The anticipated maximum grant for the 2014–2015 award year is $5,730.
-The anticipated minimum grant is $602.
+The maximum grant for the 2014–2015 award year is $5,730.
+The minimum grant is $602.
 To apply for a Federal Pell Grant, complete and file a Free Application for Federal Student Aid (FAFSA).

 The Federal Supplemental Educational Opportunity Grant program provides up to $200 per academic year to students who receive the Federal Pell Grant and have exceptional financial need.
 To apply for a Federal Supplemental Educational Opportunity Grant, complete and file a Free Application for Federal Student Aid (FAFSA) by April 1.

 The Federal Direct Loan Program (subsidized and unsubsidized) provides federally insured loans to students enrolled in accredited post-secondary institutions.
 The maximum yearly loan limits are $5,500 for first-year students and $6,500 for second-year students.
 The actual amount a student receives may be dependent on financial need and the length of the program of study.
 To apply for a Federal Direct Loan, complete and submit a Free Application for Federal Student Aid (FAFSA) AND follow the 3-step loan application process.

 Federal regulations require all first-time borrowers to complete a loan counseling session prior to receiving the first disbursement of their loan funds.
 Students may complete this loan entrance counseling online.

 Students will also be required to complete a mandatory exit interview session shortly before their departure from the institution.